FOREX-Yen off highs, markets wary of intervention

 * Dollar firmer vs yen, market on intervention watch

-* Greenback briefly jumps to 77.23 yen on buying from US bank
+* Greenback briefly jumps to 77.23 yen on buying from US banks

 * Exporters sell dlr/yen during fix, more selling expected